Shaylyn-Wong/Travel_Dashboard/pages/map/map.md

 ### Daily IP Addresses by Country
 <|chart|figure={daily_ip_map}|height=700px|>

 This map shows the daily count of IP addresses by country.
 Use the play button to see how the distribution changes over time.
+The color intensity represents the number of IP addresses for each country on a given day.
 |>
 |>